The Library’s Beginnings: Nathan Clifford Ricker

 - A burgeoning collection of other media formats

 The Ricker Library also provides access to several important electronic databases.
 The holdings cover the fields of architecture, architectural history, art, art history, museum studies, and art education.

 Related collections exist in the following locations:

 Art and Design

 The art and design collection includes both general and special period works on the history of art, monographs on artists, sculpture, painting, drawing, photography, crafts, museology, art education, graphic design, industrial design, and prints and printmaking.
-The unit has an extensive holding of exhibition catalogs from all time periods and geographic locations.
+The unit has extensive holdings of exhibition catalogs from all time periods and geographic locations.